kubeovn/docs/docs/advance/nat-policy-rule.en.md

-# NAT Policy Rule Function
+# Default VPC NAT Policy Rule

-## NAT Policy Rule Function Purpose
+## Purpose

-In the Overlay subnet under the default VPC, when the `natOutgoing` switch is turned on, all Pods in the subnet need to do SNAT to access the external network to the IP of the current node, but in some scenarios we do not want all Pods in the subnet to access the external network by SNAT.
+In the Overlay Subnet under the default VPC, when the `natOutgoing` switch is turned on, all Pods in the subnet need to do SNAT to access the external network, but in some scenarios we do not want all Pods in the subnet to access the external network by SNAT.

-So the NAT Policy Rule is to provide an interface for users to decide which CIDRs or IPs in the subnet to access the external network for SNAT.
+So the NAT Policy Rule is to provide a way for users to decide which CIDRs or IPs in the subnet to access the external network need SNAT.

 ## How to use NAT Policy Rules